w3f/Grants-Program/applications/EasyPolka.md

     }
   ```

-- Javascript is easy to build it right now.
+- Native `Javascript` is easy to build it right now. `Jquery` is needed to make the development easy.

 - Documents is mainly about the different roles, that's the business model of Web2.0, people do their own job to earn money.
 Now it is coins.